nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/1-StorageFundamentalsForDBAs.md

     END
     ```

-Leave these workloads running as we'll need the workloads to generate performance data in the remainder of this module.
+Leave these workloads running, as we'll need the workloads to generate performance data in the remainder of this module.
 If the workload stops before you complete the activities below, head back into SSMS and click **Execute** again.

 <br />
 <br />